-Leukemia is classified as acute or chronic depending on how fast symptoms appear.
-Symptoms for acute leukemia appear faster and may prompt a visit to the doctor.
-Chronic leukemia is a much slower process.
-Some people may notice symptoms months or years after leukemia first appears, while others may have no symptoms at all.
-In people with no symptoms, leukemia may be found incidentally during a routine blood test.
+Leukemia is called acute or chronic based on how fast symptoms appear.
+Acute leukemia symptoms appear quickly and may prompt a visit to the doctor.
+Chronic leukemia appears much more slowly.
+Some people may notice symptoms months or years after it is found.
+Others may not have symptoms at all.
+In people without them, leukemia may be found during a routine blood test.

 Symptoms will depend on the type of blood cells that are affected.